Arkansas Nursing Home Abuse Lawyer

 Our Nursing Home Abuse Law Firm

-Emerson Scott, LLP has extensive experience defending patient rights, both in cases of nursing home abuse as well as cases of medical device and medication injuries.
+Emerson Firm, PLLC has extensive experience defending patient rights, both in cases of nursing home abuse as well as cases of medical device and medication injuries.
 We believe in the protections of the law and hold doctors, medical staff and hospitals accountable when they’ve harmed patients and their families because of abuse or neglect.

 We know our role as nursing home abuse lawyers is to ensure that the voice of patients and their families are heard.
 Our mission is to fight to uphold protections that keep nursing home residents safe and well cared for.
 Our nursing home neglect legal team knows the ins and outs of what it takes from experience.
 We’re also recognized as leaders in the legal industry from various legal communities.